f3-factory/F3com-data/routing-engine/main.md

 method in your code as part of the presentation or business logic.
 But we'll discuss that in greater detail later.

 Notice that Fat-Free understands array dot-notation.
-You can certainly use `@PARAMS['count']` regular notation, which is prone to typo errors and unbalanced braces.
-The framework also permits `@PARAMS.count` which is somehow similar to Javascript.
-This feature is limited to arrays in F3 templates.
-Take note that `@foo.@bar` is a string concatenation, whereas `@foo.bar` translates to `@foo['bar']`.
+You can use `PARAMS['count']` regular notation instead in code, which is prone to typo errors and unbalanced braces.
+In views and templates, the framework permits `@PARAMS.count` notation which is somewhat similar to Javascript.
+(We'll cover views and templates later.)

 Here's another way to access tokens in a request pattern: